 - The post arrives on the desk of our Editorial Assistant who then checks to ensure that your blog post draft follows Due’s editorial guidelines.

 - The post is then submitted to copyeditor review where an editor looks for any necessary changes related to grammar, spelling mistakes, and content flow.
 Links are checked for accuracy, relevance, and adherence to Due’s linking guidelines.
 References are also checked to ensure proper attribution.
 Depending on the content flow and overall writing there may also be some copyedits at this stage in the publishing process.

 - Once all editorial changes are completed, your post will be changed to “Ready for Publishing” status.
-Typically, each post involves a two to four week turnaround from post submission to publication.
+Typically, each post involves a 2-4 week turnaround from post submission to publication.

 - Once your post has been published, you can actively participate by responding to any comments that are posted.
 This can help you build a larger following and develop your personal brand.
 If there are any comments that are deemed controversial, we ask that you defend your article in a calm, rational manner rather than to give into any baiting from the person who posted something negative.

 - We are fortunate to have a large volume of incredible posts from our regular contributing authors.
 Please note that we cannot share all blog posts that are published on Due’s social media platforms, which include Facebook, Twitter, Instagram and LinkedIn.
 Due’s social media team determines what existing content fits the company’s social media strategy.